Monday, October 30, 2023

 Beavertail Re-contouring

 We've recently added beavertail re-contouring to our list of stippling service options.
-This service is primarily meant for the larger Sig Sauer X-series grip modules, but we can also do this for other handgun frames/grips if it is applicable.
+This service is primarily meant for the larger Sig Sauer X-series grip modules, but we can also do this for other handgun frames/grips if it is applicable (i.e. Walther PDP).
 What we do specifically on the Sig X-series grip module is round off the bottom edge of the beavertail itself.
 We can also thin down the sides of the top/back of frame leading back to the beavertail as seen in the photos below.
 These two modifications essentially give you the same look and feel as a factory XCompact grip module in that area, which is much more comfortable in the hand and allows for a slightly higher grip on the gun.

 Check out our website for more details and pricing on all of our products!